ibm-cloud-architecture/store-mq-gitops/README.md

   Now in the ArgoCD console you should see ArgoCD applications defined and after sometime all becoming green

+> This will take some time to make it running: when not already, event streams cluster creation will enforce common services to be created.

 * Go to the `smq-dev` project, in the OpenShift console, or with `oc project smq-dev`.

 * Try the following commands to assess state of the different  deployments